| |

 Amazon can increase Prime prices because they’ve changed consumer habits and Prime subscribers are addicted to the immediate gratification of fast and “free” shipping.

-In short, we’re now seeing the market share to monopolistic power conversion come to fruition.
+And we’re now seeing the market share to monopolistic power conversion come to fruition.
 The unrelenting pursuit of consumer market share amassed through large losses via Amazon Prime memberships has given Amazon immense power over sellers to charge significant fees for participation in a Marketplace the sellers can’t afford to avoid.
-And this is precisely why it matters that we ditch Amazon Prime and redirect our “market share contribution” elsewhere.
+And this is precisely why it matters that we ditch Amazon Prime, redirect our “market share contribution” elsewhere, and hope that the government can win it’s case to make Amazon a better-behaved and more fair market player.

 Quitting Amazon Prime Doesn’t Mean Quitting Amazon